 By Gopa Nair, CFA

-This report is part of the “New normal, new opportunities” series, in which we will examine secular trends in a post-COVID-19 world.
+This report is the first in the “New normal, new opportunities” series, in which we will examine secular trends in a post-COVID-19 world.
 The series will cover a range of themes that are emerging as a result of social distancing, the work-from-home imperative, health care developments, corporate implications, and broader societal change.
 We believe identifying these trends and understanding their investment implications will be critical to navigating the road ahead.
-Additional reports will be released over the following weeks.
+Additional reports will be released over the next few months.

 Non-U.S. Analyst Disclosure: Gopa Nair, an employee of RBC Wealth Management USA’s foreign affiliate RBC Dominion Securities Inc., contributed to the preparation of this publication.
 This individual is not registered with or qualified as a research analyst with the U.S. Financial Industry Regulatory Authority (“FINRA”) and, since he is not an associated person of RBC Wealth Management, he may not be subject to FINRA Rule 2241 governing communications with subject companies, the making of public appearances, and the trading of securities in accounts held by research analysts.